 Edward of Westminster the Prince of Wales, is the only son and heir of King Henry VI and his wife Queen Marguerite of Anjou.
 He is 17 years old in January of 1470.
 Born just two years before the War of the Roses began on the battlefield at St. Albans in 1455, the Prince of Wales was disinherited after his father’s Lancastrian army was defeated and King Henry captured by the Duke of York in the First Battle of St. Albans.
 King Henry later agreed to make the Duke of York and his heirs the rightful heirs to the Lancastrian throne by law; disinheriting his only son and heir.
 Prince Edward’s device is three ostrich feathers with the words Ich dien, meaning I Serve in German.
 This tradition began with Edward the Black Prince, son of King Edward III, who had taken three magnificently beautiful white ostrich feathers from the slain King John of Bohemia’s helm at the Battle of Crécy in the year 1346.

 The Prince of Wales’ mother Queen Margaret of Anjou fought furiously first at court and later led soldiers to the battlefield herself to defend her only son’s rightful claim to rule England, Ireland, and god-willing, France as well from 1459-1461.
-For most of his formative years Edward lived in Westminster before fleeing to exile in Scotland and France with his mother and small inner-circle of the Lancastrian court.
+For most of his formative years Edward lived in Westminster before fleeing to exile in Scotland and France with his mother and a small number of Lancastrian couriers.
 Prince Edward first witnessed battle at Hexham in the year 1464.
 His tutor in arms, warfare, battle tactics, and courtship has been Sir Edmund Beaufort the Duke of Somerset and Earl of Dorset.